Problem of universals: Quine

-The noted American philosopher, W. V. O. Quine addressed the problem of universals throughout his career.
-In his paper, 'On Universals', from 1947, he states the problem of universals is chiefly understood as being concerned with entities and not the linguistic aspect of naming a universal.
-He says that Platonists believe that our ability to form general conceptions of things is incomprehensible unless universals exist outside of the mind, whereas nominalists believe that such ideas are 'empty verbalism'.
-Quine himself does not propose to resolve this particular debate.
-What he does say however is that certain types of 'discourse' presuppose universals: nominalists therefore must give these up.
-Quine's approach is therefore more an epistemological one, i.e. what can be known, rather than a metaphysical one, i.e. what is real.
+The noted American philosopher W. V. O. Quine addressed the problem of universals throughout his career.
+In his 1947 paper 'On Universals', he writes that the problem of universals is chiefly to be understood as a question of ontology—concerning the existence (or lack thereof) of universals as entities—rather than as a linguistic matter, concerning only our naming of universals.
+He explains the Platonist position as motivated by a belief that our ability to form general conceptions is inexplicable unless universals exist outside of the mind; the nominalist, in contrast, finds that appeal to such entities is "empty verbalism, devoid of explanatory value."
+Quine himself does not propose to resolve this particular debate; what he does say, however, is that certain types of discourse explicitly presuppose universals (viz., propositions that quantify over universals, and which cannot be rephrased to use variables of quantification that refer only to concrete individuals): nominalists must, therefore, give these up.
+Quine's approach is therefore something of an epistemological one—i.e., about what can be known—rather than a metaphysical one, i.e. about what is real.

 Cocchiarella

 Nino Cocchiarella put forward the idea that realism is the best response to certain logical paradoxes to which nominalism leads ("Nominalism and Conceptualism as Predicative Second Order Theories of Predication", Notre Dame Journal of Formal Logic, vol. 21 (1980)).
-It is noted that in a sense Cocchiarella has adopted Platonism for anti-Platonic reasons.
-Plato, as seen in the dialogue Parmenides, was willing to accept a certain amount of paradox with his forms.
-Cocchiarella adopts the forms to avoid paradox.
+It is noted that, in a sense, Cocchiarella has adopted Platonism for anti-Platonic reasons: Plato, as seen in the dialogue Parmenides, was willing to accept a certain amount of paradox to have his Forms; Cocchiarella adopts the forms to avoid paradox.